-The form block for marketing pages
+The form element for marketing pages

 A form enables visitors to register for something, manage their mailing-list subscriptions, forward a marketing message, or otherwise submit information to interact with your marketing initiatives.

-- Confirmation Message: Enter a message to show to visitors right after they submit the form.
+- Confirmation message: Enter a message to show to visitors right after they submit the form.
 Use this to thank the submitter and confirm their submission.

 - Redirect URL: Enter a URL to send the submitter to immediately after they submit the form.
 This typically would be a page on your own website that thanks the submitter and confirms their submission, or some other message related to the purpose of your marketing page.

 The designer provides many elements that are unique to marketing forms.
 They are all related to positioning and configuring various types of input fields and form controls.